 Eastern Europe encompasses so many sub-regions and countries that mapping out the ideal itinerary for 2 weeks in Eastern Europe can seem baffling and overwhelming.
-Do you want to head to the Central European favourites like Budapest or Prague, do you venture up north and explore the charms of the Baltic states, or do you head southeast and devote your time in one country like Romania or Bulgaria?
+Do you want to head to the Central European favourites like Budapest or Prague?
+Do you venture up north and explore the charms of the Baltic states?
+Or do you head southeast and devote your time to one country like Romania or Bulgaria?

 There are so many questions that pop up when travellers are trying to plan the perfect East Europe itinerary that it can be confusing to be able to figure out the perfect route.
 While there are a myriad of resources available out there for where to go in Western Europe, the eastern part of the continent still remains fairly “off the beaten path” and less visited.

 So if you’re in the process of planning an Eastern Europe travel itinerary and are a bit stuck on what the optimal route is for you, then look no further.

 Before I jump headfirst into the ultimate Eastern Europe itinerary, we need to discuss what exactly Eastern Europe is.
 For those who haven’t travelled extensively around the region, it may not seem like the term “Eastern Europe” is even that loaded, however, you will soon learn that it is not so much a term that defines a region and can be far more political and cultural than meets the eyes.